rich-s-d/C-Sharp-Cheat-Sheets/README.md

 Right click 'change symbol' will refactor the name of a class, method etc through the program.
 Right click 'implement interface'.
 Generally click on the lightbulb in Studio Code for automated implementations, extractions etc.

+## To be aware of
+LINQ Language Integrated Query.
+When this was introduced to C# it introduced some of the biggest changes to the language since it was invented.
+These changes can be helpful outside of LINQ.
+Build in generic collections; Interfaces, Classes, Delegates.
+Async C#; using async, await, task.
+ASP.Net is the Microsoft Web Framework.

 ## Bash Commands
 ```